vplauzon/streaming/SummaryStreaming/README.md

 # Summary Streaming

 Deploys the solution elaborated in [this article](https://vincentlauzon.com/2018/05/22/taming-the-fire-hose-azure-stream-analytics/).
+The deployment is explained in [this article](https://vincentlauzon.com/2018/05/31/implementing-automating-azure-stream-analytics-pipeline/).

 The solution uses Azure Stream Analytics to summarize a stream of events.